cieldeb/portfolio/README.md

 - [Credits](#credits)

 ### About
-Diplômé de l'[ISEP](https://www.isep.fr/), I'm curious by nature and passionate about anything tech-related.
 This site is a single-page overview of what I've explored and built — a complement to my résumé rather than a replacement for it.

 ### Sections
 - **À propos** — a short introduction